 Tackling sustainability at scale

-But if landscape approaches are to be more than just the latest sustainability buzzword, then they need to be able to demonstrate that they are delivering on the environmental and social issues that matter.
+To meet their potential, such jurisdictional and landscape initiatives need to be able to demonstrate that they are delivering on the environmental and social issues that matter.
 In other words, they need a credible assurance system – a robust, transparent and impartial means to monitor, verify and communicate progress.